learn-co-curriculum/phase-0-html-album-cover-lab/README.md

 The files you need are provided in the 'images' folder, but you'll have to write the correct _relative paths_ in order for them to display correctly.

+You may not have encountered the `span` tag before, so if you are curious, take a moment to [read up on some reference material] to better understand its use.

 Run `httpserver` and copy the IP address it provides to see the album cover as you build it.